Doomlazer/gooseb/README.md

 Example: a key of "230roll" exisits in the file, it will add a dice roll the bottom of page number 230.
 The value of the key is not currently read and can be anything.

+Alternate text can be read by the text to speech feature.
+Key format is [page] + speechtext.

+Example: "coverspeechtext":"An ASCII represntation of the book cover.